 On May 22, 2019, PBS Distribution partnered with MultiChoice to launch PBS Kids on DStv and GOtv platforms across its Sub-Saharan Africa footprint.

-In November 2020, PBS Kids, in association with the main PBS service, became the terrestrial television home of select specials from the Peanuts animated library, under a sub-licensing agreement with Apple TV+.
+In November 2020, PBS Kids and PBS became the terrestrial television home of select specials from the Peanuts animated library via an agreement with Apple TV+.

 On July 1, 2021, PBS Distribution partnered with Foxtel to launch PBS Kids in Australia.

-After the 2021 holiday season, the agreement between PBS and Apple TV+ ended and the Peanuts specials have not aired on American broadcast television since.
+After the 2021 holiday season, the agreement with PBS ended, and the Peanuts specials have not aired on American broadcast television since then.

-On July 19, 2022, PBS Kids introduced a new brand identity by Lippincott.
-The Dash mascot was discontinued, supplanted by customizable cartoon characters.
+On July 19, 2022, PBS Kids introduced a new brand identity by Lippincott, featuring a new logo and customizable cartoon characters.

-In February 2023, a major shift in program scheduling reduced the duration of the daytime PBS Kids block on local PBS stations significantly to 8 hours.
-This change was due to changes in viewing behaviors.
+In February 2023, a major shift in program scheduling reduced the PBS Kids block on local stations to eight hours, focusing on mornings and general audiences in the afternoons.

-The PBS Kids channel was discontinued two years later on July 1, 2023, in Australia.
+The PBS Kids channel was discontinued in Australia on July 1, 2023, after two years.

-On April 23, 2024, The Roku Channel added PBS Retro, a free ad-supported streaming channel that consists of older PBS Kids programming, such as Mister Rogers' Neighborhood and Reading Rainbow.
+On April 23, 2024, The Roku Channel added PBS Retro, a free ad-supported streaming channel, which consists of older PBS Kids programming like Mister Rogers' Neighborhood and Reading Rainbow.

 The PBS Kids channel was discontinued by the end of August 2024 on DStv and GOtv platforms across its Sub-Saharan Africa footprint.